Generating chip secret with inborn root-of-trust

 Reliability of lifetime zero Bit-Error-Rate and robustness of working under different circumstances (Temp: -40~175∘C )

-Compatible with a large range of normal CMOS processes (7nm~150nm), available across worldwide foundries
+Compatible with an extensive range of normal CMOS processes (7nm~150nm), available across worldwide foundries